 6. “Red House” – Sweden, 1969

 This song was always a big opportunity for Jimi to show off his soloing skills.
-How Hendrix almost perfectly recreates the sound from the studio version is mind-boggling – but understandable to those who realize his genius.
+The solo in this live version is pretty much completely different from the original, but it sounds perfect which is mind-boggling – but understandable to those who realize his genius.